folio-org/okapi/doc/security.md

 Unfortunately, there is a bit of a chicken-and-egg problem here.
-The authentication module needs to make requests to other modules, for example to look up the user in the database, or to one that talks to a LDAP server.
-In order to do that, it needs to pass on the JWT it is just about to create.
+The authentication module needs to make requests to other modules, for example to look up the user in the database, or to one that talks to an LDAP server.
+In order to do that, it needs to pass on the JWT that it is just about to create.
 The solution is that it is allowed to ask the authorization module to produce a temporary JWT for an unidentified user, where only the tenant is specified.
 In order to do this securely, it will have to use a shared secret API key that only the authentication